cchudzicki-ocw-testing/6.844-spring-2003/content/pages/calendar.md

 ### Friday

 *   Exercise: Convert a tree proof to a substitution proof ({{% resource_link 766c0826-27b3-888c-7112-3f0a81f9671b "PDF" %}})
-*   Scheme code ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/mccamanttreeproof.scm)) for the conversion
+*   Scheme code ({{% resource_link 8c07e44b-7df1-b390-7dc6-fb5700f2ae99 "SCM" %}}) for the conversion
 *   Arithmetic inequalities
-*   Pattern matcher match.scm ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/match.scm))
+*   Pattern matcher match.scm ({{% resource_link 8112d601-8e07-f3f6-2390-a92f1b8247f2 "SCM" %}})

 Week 4
 ------

 ### Readings

-*   Pattern matcher match.scm ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/match.scm))
+*   Pattern matcher match.scm ({{% resource_link 8112d601-8e07-f3f6-2390-a92f1b8247f2 "SCM" %}})
-*   Pattern-match based procedure proof-match.scm  ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/proofmatch.scm)) for converting a sequence-of-equations proof into a tree proof
+*   Pattern-match based procedure proof-match.scm  ({{% resource_link 45e3ed16-06a3-74d9-1dbf-6b97a0fc5a99 "SCM" %}}) for converting a sequence-of-equations proof into a tree proof
 *   Notes 2: Substitution into Arithmetic Expressions ({{% resource_link 80772902-b9eb-cdc9-038b-e79d80028188 "PDF" %}})
-*   Also, from last week, see Scheme code for converting a tree proof to a substitution proof ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/mccamanttreeproof.scm))
+*   Also, from last week, see Scheme code for converting a tree proof to a substitution proof ({{% resource_link 8c07e44b-7df1-b390-7dc6-fb5700f2ae99 "SCM" %}})

 ### Monday

 *   Structural induction proof of the Substitution Lemma and Soundness of Substitution Proofs (see Notes 2: Substitution into Arithmetic Expressions ({{% resource_link 80772902-b9eb-cdc9-038b-e79d80028188 "PDF" %}}))
-*   Intro to pattern matching, with pattern-match based procedure proof-match.scm ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/proofmatch.scm)) for converting a sequence-of-equations proof into a tree proof
+*   Intro to pattern matching, with pattern-match based procedure proof-match.scm ({{% resource_link 45e3ed16-06a3-74d9-1dbf-6b97a0fc5a99 "SCM" %}}) for converting a sequence-of-equations proof into a tree proof

 ### Wednesday

 *   Review of Notes 2: Substitution into Arithmetic Expressions ({{% resource_link 80772902-b9eb-cdc9-038b-e79d80028188 "PDF" %}})
 *   Problem for Friday: We extend Arithmetic Expressions with another case called an application
-*   "Doctor" program using unnested matching eliza.scm ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/eliza.scm))
+*   "Doctor" program using unnested matching eliza.scm ({{% resource_link e5fb8383-7714-1496-fa9e-0e706c527a4a "SCM" %}})

 ### Friday

 *   Discussion of using match/rewrite rules to put arithmetic expressions (possibly extended with applications and a derivative operator) into canonical form.
-An example is in deriv-simplify-rules.scm ([SCM](/courses/electrical-engineering-and-computer-science/6-844-computability-theory-of-and-with-scheme-spring-2003/tools/derivsimplifyrules.scm)); this version uses the alphabetized sum-of-monomials canonical form rather than the one-variable-polynomial-with-polynomial-coefficients canonical form of the Notes
+An example is in deriv-simplify-rules.scm ({{% resource_link 4a1e7f30-a984-947c-c81d-a0db872d9543 "SCM" %}}); this version uses the alphabetized sum-of-monomials canonical form rather than the one-variable-polynomial-with-polynomial-coefficients canonical form of the Notes
 *   Intro to Scheme Substitution Model

 Week 5